 One of the important skills Wheaton has taught me is balancing academics, employment, and activities.
 Besides all of my classes, I work as a TA in the Foreign Languages Department and invest a lot of time in extracurricular activities.
 I am the president of the Chinese Culture Club and the business manager of the Scandinavian Heritage Club.
 These clubs provide me with opportunities to engage in different cultures of my interest while improving my leadership and communication skills.
 As a leader of clubs, I have a lot of fun but also take on some responsibilities.
 I have learned to balance my commitments better.

 With some participation in small Bible study groups on campus, I am able to build relationships with many people quickly and adjust to life here at Wheaton.
 My favorite activity is the weekly Bible study I have with my roommate.
 We sit down together on Saturday afternoons, read Bible passages, and share our lives with each other.
 As an international student, I feel it is easy for me to connect to the students here at Wheaton.
 Despite all the cultural differences, we share the same faith in Christ together.
 There are so many people I can talk to when I have problems.
 They have shown care that is perhaps harder to find at other places.

 The International Student Programs is relatively new at Wheaton, but people who work for the program demonstrate great care and professionalism.
-I have had some nice conversations with Nandy Rajanayakam, the coordinator.
-She has some international experience herself and understands what international students need.
-She offers her office as a place where international students can always go.
+They have had international experience and understand what international students need.
+The ISP office is a place where international students can always go.

 International Student Programs at Wheaton College is a great program.
 It actually helps students build deep connections to other students.
 I am more than happy to see it grow.
 I am grateful that God has brought me to Wheaton for an undergraduate degree.